thingsSDK/guides.thingssdk.com/examples/using_wifi.md

 wifi.stopAP() // Don't act as a Wifi access point for other devices
 ```

 Not too exciting since we're not actually using the internet to do any internet stuff here.
-See [Using and HTTP API](https://github.com/thingsSDK/guides.thingssdk.com/blob/master/examples/using_an_http_api.md) for more on that part.
+See [Using an HTTP API](https://github.com/thingsSDK/guides.thingssdk.com/blob/master/examples/using_an_http_api.md) for more on that part.

 <h2 id="example-code">Example Code</h2>
 ```javascript